Affordable Housing Policy

 Current Affordable Housing Projects

 St. James Plaza.
-St. James Plaza (previously referred to as The Fillmore) is a 93-unit affordable project on Fillmore Avenue north of North Beauregard Street.
-The City approved a loan of up to $5.7 million to the developer, AHC Inc., from the City’s Housing Opportunities Fund in January 2015 to help fund the purchase of the land and the construction of the affordable project.
+St. James Plaza (previously referred to as the Fillmore) is a 93-unit affordable project on Fillmore Avenue north of North Beauregard Street.
+The City approved a loan of up to $5.7 million to the developer, AHC, Inc., from the City's Housing Opportunity Fund in January 2015 to help fund the purchase of the land and the construction of the affordable project.
 AHC also secured conventional financing and $19 million in low-income housing tax credit equity.
 The project is slated to be completed in late 2018.
+New!
+Click here to watch development progress on the site!

 Recent Affordable Housing Projects

 Lynhaven Apartments.
-The Lynhaven Apartments, owned by Wesley Housing Development Corporation, consists of 28 units and has undergone substantial rehabilitation.
-In September of 2013, Alexandria City Council approved a loan consisting of federal HOME dollars along with matching local dollars for the substantial rehabilitation of the property.
-In addition to the City’s loan, Wesley Housing used tax-exempt bond financing along with 4% Low Income Housing Tax Credits to complete the renovation.
-All 28 units at Lynhaven are preserved for households earning up to 60% of the area median income (AMI) with half reserved for households at or below 50% of AMI.
-The rehabilitation was completed in Summer 2016.
+Lynhaven Apartments, owned by Wesley Housing Development Corporation, has undergone substantial interior and exterior rehabilitation.
+In September of 2013, the City Council approved a loan consisting of federal HOME dollars along with matching local dollars for the rehabilitation of the 28-unit property.
+In addition to the City’s $1.078 million loan, Wesley Housing used tax-exempt bond financing along with 4% Low Income Housing Tax Credits to complete the renovation and preserve the affordability of the units for households earning up to 60% of the area median income (AMI) with half reserved for households at or below 50% of AMI.
+The rehabilitation comprised the replacement of all kitchens, bathrooms, flooring, and heating and cooling systems and exterior renovations to the façade, doors, windows, and roof.

 Jackson Crossing.
 During FY 2013, the City approved $2.5 million in funding along with a city-owned parcel for the development of a 78-unit affordable housing property to be built by AHC Inc. at the corner of East Reed Avenue and Jefferson Davis Highway.
 A Development Special Use Permit was also approved by City Council, and Virginia Housing Development Authority (VHDA) approved a tax application.
 The project was completed in December 2015.